AUCR/AUCR/README.md

 ## Developer setup
-Just run the server.py in debug mode from pycharm for the best development environment.
-It will auto generate the database for you!

-        serve.py

-Example Setup with Temporary an  example yara_plugin and just running with flask
+Example Setup with Temporary an  example and just running with flask.
+If you use pycharm you can setup flask app to debug through the code.

     export FLASK_APP=aucr.py
     export FLASK_DEBUG=1
-    flask db init
-    flask db upgrade
     flask run